 Off-hire.
 The period in which a ship is not available for service under a time charter and, accordingly, the charterer generally is not required to pay the hire rate.
-Off-hire periods can include days spent on repairs, dry-docking and surveys, whether or not scheduled.
+Off-hire periods can include days spent on repairs, dry-docking and surveys (whether or not scheduled), voyages to dry-dock and relocation voyages.